 Inshore fisheries management

-The management of Northern Ireland's inshore fisheries comprises fishing vessels that target mostly shellfish such as brown crab, velvet crab, lobster, palaemon prawn and nephrops by potting.
-Responsibility also extends to scallop and queen scallop fisheries within the inshore region.
+Northern Ireland's inshore fisheries fleet comprises fishing vessels that mainly target shellfish such as brown crab, velvet crab, lobster, palaemon prawn and nephrops by deploying pots and creels .
+Some vessels also target scallop and queen scallop fisheries within the inshore region.

 Northern Ireland Inshore Fisheries - Delivering a Sustainable Future

-Based on the consultation findings, the Department has produced an inshore fisheries strategy (“Northern Ireland Inshore Fisheries: Delivering a Sustainable Future”) that provides a strategic focus for the inshore sector.
+In March 2014 the Department produced an inshore fisheries strategy (“Northern Ireland Inshore Fisheries: Delivering a Sustainable Future”) that provided a strategic focus for the inshore sector for a five year period.

 The key proposals within the strategy are: